Formation of Cavity-Polaritons via High-Order Van Hove Singularities: Analytical derivation of JDOS for the checkerboard lattice

 \subsection{Derivation from the full Tight-Binding Dispersion}

 For the tight-binding checkerboard lattice introduced in~\cref{sec:cVHS}, the exact band energies are given in~\cref{eqn:bands_tight}.
-Inserting those dispersions into the definition~\eqref{eqn:JDOS_def} of the JDOS and taking the continuum limit of the momentum sum yields:
+Inserting those dispersions into the definition~\eqref{eqn:JDOS_def} of the JDOS and taking the continuum limit of the quasi-momentum sum yields:

 Here, $\mathcal{D}=\{\lvert k_x\rvert+\lvert k_y\rvert\le\pi/a\}$ denotes the diamond-shaped reduced BZ, illustrated in~\cref{fig:BZ_together}(a), inside the full BZ of the square-lattice tight-binding dispersion $\varepsilon_{\bm{k}}=-2t\,[\cos(k_x a)+\cos(k_y a)]$ in the absence of a staggered potential.
 For a real function $F(s)$ with isolated simple zeros $s_i$, one has the standard identity